 Britax/Snug Seat Traveller

 The Britax/Snug Seat Traveller is a large seat from a well-known and regarded company.
 It can be used forward facing up to 105 pounds.
 It includes special positioning pads for the head and sides, as well as an abductor.
 The seat can be reclined for children without head control.
 A seat extender is available.
 This seat is currently selling for about $650.
+This seat is no longer being made but remaining inventory is still available for purchase.

 Spirit Plus, Spirit, and IPS Carseat